CSCANPST - A command line interface for the SCANPST

 Q: I am using a non-English version of Office and CSCANPST doesn't seem to work.

 A: Yes, CSCANPST actually looks at the text inside the SCANPST windows to know what to do and when to type, so it will not recognize what is going on in windows that have non-English text.
 Probably the easiest solution is to find a English version of the SCANPST.EXE executable and run CSCANPST using that.
-Note that you do not need to install Office in English or even overwrite your existing SCANPST, just get an additional copy of SCANPST in English and use that only from running CSCANPST.
+Note that you do not need to install Office in English or even overwrite your existing SCANPST, just get an additional copy of SCANPST.EXE and OLMAPI32.DLL in English, put them in any directory on your hard drive, and specify the path to this new SCANPST.EXE when running CSCANPST.

 Q: How much does CSCANPST cost?